nvlgzr/notion2svelte/DonenessTracker.md

 # 🐝 Tasks/Ideas

-- Add KeyStroke + localStorage toggle of JSON hover.
-(I: Inspector mode) Rationale: it's annoying to see that JSON when you're actually focused on the content.
 - Update ReadMe
   - Remember to call out keyboard interactions:
     - O: Displays sub-pages.
 Not sure why I chose 'O'